-- They will be notified directly through ImmsBC either by text or email (note: on 17 Sept 2021 it was reported that some fake text messages are being sent) - For these clients, it will show in ImmsBC they are eligible for third dose proceed to vaccination after this is confirmed - If a client reports they have been notified they are eligible for third dose but this is not what is shown in ImmsBC, escalate to Public Health Clinician for review - If they believe they meet criteria and are not notified, they should discuss with their healthcare provider who can provide a third dose attestation letter if they qualify.
+- The initial group is very small (15,000 in all of BC, ~3,000 in Island Health), and second group is larger (115,000 in all of BC, ~23,000 in Island Health) - Note: this is a subset of clients who met the previous 'Clinically Extremely Vulnerable (CEV)' criteria, and is referred to as CEV-I. The reason all CEVs are not eligible for this third dose is that those who are not moderately-severely immunocompromised may have greater potential of harm from COVID-19, but are expected to have excellent protection from a 2-dose series of vaccine.
+See question 1.8 on what to do if a CEV client presents for a third dose, but does not meet the eligibility criteria of CEV-I. - The process is: - They will be notified directly through ImmsBC either by text or email (note: on 17 Sept 2021 it was reported that some fake text messages are being sent) - For these clients, it will show in ImmsBC they are eligible for third dose proceed to vaccination after this is confirmed - If a client reports they have been notified they are eligible for third dose but this is not what is shown in ImmsBC, escalate to Public Health Clinician for review - If they believe they meet criteria and are not notified, they should discuss with their healthcare provider who can provide a third dose attestation letter if they qualify.
 This form should be brought to clinic (does not need to be collected or copied). - If a previous attestation letter is used (ie those used to identify the original Clinically Extremely Vulnerable group), follow direction below - If a client presents without the above being met, they can be offered a third dose if they clearly meet the current criteria (See BCCDC COVID-19 Vaccine Eligibility Primary Series A: Eligibility criteria moderately to severely immunosuppressed 12 years of age and older).
 Clients do not require 'proof' of criteria just verbal confirmation of a criteria on the list.
 If in doubt, ask them to see their healthcare provider to discuss and request an attestation letter.
-If concerns, consult Physician Lead. - If there is ambiguity if a client is presenting for a third dose or a booster dose (which only really matters if client is below 70 years old and being offered Moderna as the dosage would be different depending of if third dose or Booster dose): - o Treat as third dose if: - Client is presenting with a completed third dose attestation letter - Client is presenting for a booked appointment earlier than 4 months since 2nd dose - Client expresses that they are moderately-severely immunocompromised (not required to ask): - Show attestation letter if the client can indicate a specific category they fit into, treat as third dose and document reason in ImmsBC.
-If they can't indicate a specific category, they can either be provided a booster dosage today, or they can have healthcare provider complete the attestation letter and re-book at a later date. - o Treat as booster dose if: - Not meeting criteria above - Booster dose eligibility, prioritization, and timing is available at https://www2.gov.bc.ca/gov/content/covid-19/vaccine/booster - Note: this is only for reference of general prioritization, see question 1.5 on medical eligibility for being offered a booster in-clinic
+If concerns, consult MHO. - If there is ambiguity if a client is presenting for a third dose or a booster dose (which only really matters if client is below 70 years old and being offered Moderna Spikevax as the dosage would be different depending of if third dose or Booster dose): - Treat as third dose if one/more of below: - Client is presenting with a completed third dose attestation letter OR a letter from a physician or nurse practitioner specifically requesting a third dose - Client is presenting for a booked appointment earlier than 4 months since 2nd dose - Client expresses that they are moderately-severely immunocompromised (not required to ask): - Show attestation letter if the client can indicate a specific category they fit into, treat as third dose and document reason in ImmsBC.
+If they can't indicate a specific category, they can either be provided a booster dosage today, or they can have healthcare provider complete the attestation letter and re-book at a later date. - Treat as booster dose if: - Not meeting criteria above - Booster dose eligibility, prioritization, and timing is available at https://www2.gov.bc.ca/gov/content/covid-19/vaccine/booster - Note: this is only for reference of general prioritization, see question 1.5 on medical eligibility for being offered a booster in-clinic